 It’s fun to go to Don Antonio’s with a big group and eat in what feels like an underground cave even though there aren’t really any underground caves in Los Angeles.
-You’ll probably end up eating too many chips before the food comes out, but that - and the margaritas - are all part of the experience.
-Everyone seems to like the super burrito, but we recommend a combination plate involving enchiladas, crispy tacos, or chile rellenos.
+As of 2020, they also converted their parking lot into a potted plant-filled garden party, complete with papel picado overhead.
+Regardless of where you sit, you’ll probably end up eating too many chips before the food comes out, but that - and the made-to-order margaritas - are all part of the experience.
+Everyone seems to like the super burrito, but we recommend a combination plate involving enchiladas, crispy tacos, and chile rellenos.

 Search by Perfect For